kubernetes-sigs/gateway-api/geps/gep-713/index.md

 ### Definitions

 - _**Metaresource**_: a resource that augments the behavior of another resource without modifying the definition of the resource.
 Metaresources MUST clearly define a _target_ and an _intent_ as defined in this GEP, and MUST clearly communicate status about whether the augmentation is happening or not.
-  - The target of a metaresource specifies the resource or resources whose behavior the metaresource intend to augment.
+  - The target of a metaresource specifies the resource or resources whose behavior the metaresource intends to augment.
   - The intent of a metaresource specifies what augmentation the metaresource will apply.

   Metaresources are Custom Resource Definitions (CRDs) that comply with a particular [structure](#metaresource-structure).
 This structure includes standardized fields for specifying the target(s), metaresource-specific fields to describe the intended augmentation, and standardized status fields to communicate whether the augmentation is happening or not.